One Day Itinerary: Doha, Qatar

-The Pearl of Doha is a mini-Dubai like pearl shaped island with high end shops, restaurants, and a marina.
-This is also the first location in Qatar that allows foreigners to own property.
+The Pearl of Doha is a mini-Dubai like pearl shaped island with high-end shops, restaurants, and a marina.
+This is also the first place in Qatar that allows foreigners to own property.
 This stop is for 15 minutes.

 Souq Waqif, the largest in Qatar, is a traditional market that is predominately a tourist destination.
 While it is not used by Qatari’s today, there remains an authentic feel and look to this market this is over 100 years old.
 This stop is for 45 minutes.

 A small bottle of water is given to each person

 Timelines are strict to get everyone back to the airport

 English-speaking guides led the tour and offer historical context as well as information while riding on the bus between stops

 We have dealt with some unfortunate instances while traveling in the past.
 Our baggage misplaced, laptops stolen, and the need to change our travel plans.
 All of this is a major headache and costly.
 We highly recommend getting travel insurance so you are fully covered for your trip.
 World Nomads has some of the best international travel plans out there.
 Don’t get caught without it!

 Read our other articles on the Middle East:

 - Egypt Country Guide